-- Do not use one password for all sites and applications.
-If you do this, a breach of security on one site could mean a breach for all of the sites and applications you use.
-It gives hackers access to various accounts of yours, and this is easily avoidable.
-There’s no need to scramble to remember all of your passwords either.
+- Use unique passwords for all sites and applications.
+Don’t put all your eggs in one basket: even if one of your accounts on another platform gets hacked, your TradingView account will remain secure.
+There’s no need to scramble to remember all of your passwords, either.
 You can use password managers via your web browser, operating systems, and/or a special application or service.

 - Use strong passwords.
 Your password should be difficult to guess, for both potential hackers and other computers.
 We recommend using a randomly generated password with a length of 12 characters and more.
 If you use a password manager, this can be very simple.
 When thinking of a new password, please remember that length is more important than special characters (i.e. @,#,!,/,<,?,%).
+Avoid using passwords created from common sequences or neighboring keys on the keyboard, such as "abcd1234", "1qaz2wsx", etc., such passwords are easily guessed.
 For more information, please refer to crafty comic below:Image by Randall Munroe

 - Use two-factor authentication (2FA) to protect your account.
 This is a very effective way to protect your account because even if your password is stolen, an attacker will not be able to access your account.
 You can enable two-factor authentication by going to the "Security" tab in your profile settings.
 We recommend using authenticator apps, as they’re the more secure and reliable option compared to text messages.
 Also, save your backup codes – just in case.
 Please see this solution to know how to configure 2FA.